 - A criminal offence

 - A miscarriage of justice

 - An act creating risk to health and safety

 - An act causing damage to the environment

 - A breach of any other legal obligation

-- Concealment of any of the above
+Concealment of any of the above

-is being, has been, or is likely to be, committed.
-It is not necessary for colleagues to have proof that such an act is being, has been, or is likely to be, committed - a reasonable belief is sufficient.
+A protected disclosure can be made on the reasonable belief that one of the above qualifying disclosures is being, has been, or is likely to be, committed.
+It is not necessary for colleagues to have proof that such an act is being, has been, or is likely to be, committed when making a protected disclosure - a reasonable belief is sufficient.

 Learning Curve Group encourages all colleagues to raise their concerns under this procedure in the first instance.
-If colleagues are not sure whether or not to raise a concern, they should discuss the issue with their line manager or the HR department.
+If colleagues are not sure whether to raise a concern, they should discuss the issue with their line manager in the first instance, where the disclosure is relating to a line manager or more senior manager, the employee should contact their relevant People and Culture Partner.

-In cases that concern an employee personally or the individual with a complaint that does not qualify as a protected disclosure the Grievance procedure will be adhered to.
+In cases that concern an employee personally including but not limited to bullying, discrimination and victimisation, or the individual's complaint does not qualify as a protected disclosure under this policy, the Grievance Policy (1.3) will be considered as a resolution to any complaint.